About Hawai'i Farmers Union Foundation (HFUF)

 HFUF has been awarded grants from Hawaii Department of Agriculture (HDOA), the Atherton Foundation, Kamehameha Schools and Maui County.
 Since HFUF is a 501(c)3 non-profit organization, your donations are tax deductible as allowed by law.

-President, Vincent Mina: Husband, father of 2, President & founding member of HFUU.
-Maui County Rep. on HI Board of Agriculture.
-Since 1993, Vince & wife, Irene, have co-owned organically managed urban family farm, Kahanu Aina Greens LLC.
-Chair of Natl.
-Farmers Union special committee “Regenerative Agriculture Local Food” (RALF).
-Loves to farm/garden, swim in the ocean & jacuzzi in Iao river.
+President, Vincent Mina: Husband, father of 2, President & founding member of HFUU 501c-5 non profit and President of its non profit arm HFUFoundation 501c-3.
+Maui County Representative on State Board of Agriculture.
+Vincent & wife, Irene, co-own and operate organically managed urban family farm, Kahanu Aina Greens LLC since 1994.
+National Farmers Union Board member representing Hawaii since 2012.
+Chair of National Farmers Union special committee "Regenerative Agriculture Local Food" (RALF).

 Vice President, Anny Bruch is an international development professional with 25 years of experience with agricultural and community development projects in the Americas.
 Her expertise in evaluation, NGO management and training has served many organizations.
 Anny has a farm on the Hawaiian Island of Kauai, serves as HFUF Vice President and is certified in KNF (Korean Natural Farming).